 - Failure to report to CHSU administration within 48 hours personal violations of this policy, or personal actions which violate, or result in a charge of or arrest for a violation of federal, state or local laws;

-- Violations of CHSU’s Student Alcohol, Drug and Tobacco Policy or CHSU’s Prohibited Drug and Alcohol Policy;*
+- Violations of CHSU’s Student Alcohol, Drug and Tobacco Policy;

 - Placing a patient’s health and/or safety in jeopardy;